-In the event that a relief well is required due to a blowout, Hess indicates in its plan that there are ten drilling rigs currently in the GOM that have the capability to drill the relief well if needed (Hess, 2021).
-For this project, Hess estimates that it will take approximately 2 days to assess the situation and choose the optimum rig; approximately 13 days to secure the rig's current well, demobilize the rig from its current location, and move to the relief well site; approximately 133 days to drill a relief well; and approximately 32 days to intersect the blown out well and perform kill operations for an approximate total of 180 days to drill and complete a relief well.
-Also, there are no existing facilities/platforms nearby from where the relief well can be drilled.
-Additional details related to the proposed activities can be found in Hess' proposed Initial EP (Hess, 2021).
+In the event that a relief well is required due to a blowout, Hess indicates in its plan that there are ten drilling rigs currently in the GOM that have the capability to drill the relief well if needed (Hess, 2023).
+For this project, Hess estimates that it will take approximately 2 days to assess the situation and choose the optimum rig; 13 days to secure the rig's current well, demobilize the rig from its current location, and move to the relief well site; approximately 133 days to drill a relief well; and 32 days to intersect the blown out well and perform kill operation for a total of 180 days to drill and complete a relief well.
+There are no existing facilities/platforms nearby from where the relief well can be drilled.
+Additional details related to the proposed activities can be found in Hess's Initial EP (Hess, 2023).